 Well, today is that day!

-The good news is that the filling for these tacos is super easy to make thanks to the good old slow cooker.
+The good news is that the filling for these slow cooker Korean beef tacos is super easy to make thanks to the good old kitchen tool.
 While the ingredient list looks long, it’s worth finding all the stuff.

 Once you have the ingredients, the recipe couldn’t be easier and definitely ends up being a really authentic and delicious meal.